The Benefits of Hemp Fiber Reinforced Polypropylene Composites for the Auto Industry

 The Disadvantages of Using Traditional Fillers in Polypropylene

 The addition of fillers to polypropylene composite adds volume and improves its chemical and mechanical properties.
 Fillers in polypropylene plastics are used for a variety of features, such as helping a product hold shape and increase strength, among others.
 Listed below are the commonly used plastic fillers along with their specific purpose of use:

 Calcium carbonate – A low-cost volume filler.

 The main drawbacks of these fillers are environmental: they are obtained from mining, an energy-intensive process, which generates pollution.
 Furthermore, energy used in mining comes from the burning of fossil fuels which accounts for 4% to 7% of global greenhouse gas emissions.

-Lastly, talc and calcium carbonate contains asbestos and crystalline silica, respectively, which are both proven to be carcinogenic.
+Lastly, talc and calcium carbonate contain asbestos and crystalline silica, respectively, which are both proven to be carcinogenic.
 Prolonged exposure to them is detrimental to human health.

-Advantages of Using Industrial Hemp as a Substitute to Traditional Plastic Fillers
+Advantages of Using Hemp Fiber as a Substitute to Traditional Plastic Fillers

 Every 1 ton of hemp Heartland processed removes 1.62 tons of carbon dioxide.
 The absorption of carbon dioxide during its growth is greater than the carbon dioxide emissions by the equipment used for its processing and transportation.